tuanlyphong/tuanlyphong/README.md

 ![Header Image](assets/thumb.jpg)

 ## 🌟 About Me
 I'm obsessed with creating useful yet beautiful things on the net, and I have more than enough tools and skills to do that.
-My interests include:
+I can handle various tasks, including:

 - 💻 Web Development
 - 📱 Mobile App Development